Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Context-Aware Risk Control via Early-Exit

 \subsection{Early Exit Reduces Overthinking}

 As observed by \cite{halawi2024overthinkingtruth}, overthinking primarily arises in the deeper (i.e., later) layers of models, where it can override the strong inductive biases or correct predictions established in earlier layers.
 This phenomenon can result in degraded or unsafe outputs, as illustrated in Fig. \ref{fig:overthinking-example}.
 While prior work proposes pruning certain attention heads in the later layers as a preventive measure \citep{halawi2024overthinkingtruth}, we instead advocate for leveraging dynamic early exiting \citep{teerapittayanon2016branchynet} which has previously been employed to mitigate overthinking in settings outside the scope of LLMs and in-context learning \citep{kaya2019shallow, jazbec2023towards}.
 Notably, early exiting offers a natural solution to the overthinking problem: by terminating inference at an intermediate layer, it prevents the model from fully processing potentially misleading context.
 Thus, stopping early increases accuracy when the context is harmful.
 We show that overthinking behavior occurs on all our tasks in Fig. \ref{fig:overthinking-all}.
-Although not our primary goal, one nice side benefit of early-exiting is efficiency gains, as not all layers are processed before outputting a prediction.
+Although not our primary goal, a notable side benefit of early-exiting is efficiency gains, as not all layers are processed before outputting a prediction.

-We demonstrate the effectiveness of early exiting in mitigating ICL overthinking in Fig.\ref{fig:lambda-vs-acc}.
-Across most of the datasets considered, and for a broad range of exit thresholds $\lambda$, an early-exit LLM ($p_{\lambda}$) outperforms the full model ($p_{L}$) on inputs with incorrect demonstrations (\S\ref{sec:overthinking-all-datasets}).
-Importantly, for certain thresholds -- the yellow highlighted area in Fig.\ref{fig:lambda-vs-acc} -- early termination also does not significantly degrade performance on samples with helpful demonstrations.
-These results underscore the potential of dynamic inference to prevent LLMs from picking up on harmful demonstrations.
+We demonstrate the effectiveness of early exiting in mitigating overthinking on harmful context in Fig.\ref{fig:lambda-vs-acc}.
+Across most of our datasets and for a broad range of exit thresholds $\lambda$, an early-exit LLM ($p_{\lambda}$) outperforms the full model ($p_{L}$) on inputs with harmful context (\S\ref{sec:overthinking-all-datasets}).
+Importantly, for certain thresholds -- the yellow highlighted area in Fig.\ref{fig:lambda-vs-acc} -- early termination also does not significantly degrade performance on samples with helpful context.
+These results underscore the potential of dynamic inference to prevent LLMs from picking up on harmful context.